devmount/SongDrive/README.md

     ```

 2. Create an empty file called `config.js` in the `SongDrive/src` subdirectory
-3. Now log in to your Firebase account and hit the "Create new project" button
+3. Log in to your Firebase account and hit the "Create new project" button
 4. Enter your new project and click "Add Firebase to your web app"
-5. Now copy the following (and only the following) code from the code that is shown to your just created `config.js`:
+5. Copy the following code from the code that is shown to your just created `config.js`:

     ```
     var config = {